guidanoli/emcg/README.md

-# emcg
-Mathematical Elements for Computer Graphics
+# Mathematical Elements for Computer Graphics